nuson999/fgpt-extended/README.md

 4. **Run the project**

    After successfully installing the dependencies, you should now be able to run the project.

+   Set API endpoint and others in .env, and then

      ```bash
    npm run dev